T-Mobile’s subscriber gains top analysts’ expectations

 The carrier added 1.08 million monthly subscribers in the third quarter, beating the 844,000 projected.
 It was the fourth straight quarter to exceed more than 1 million customers.

-T-Mobile shares rose as much as 4 percent to $66.50 in after-hours trading Tuesday following the results.
+T-Mobile shares rose 3.3 percent to $66 in after-hours trading Tuesday following the results.
 The stock lost 1.5 percent in Tuesday’s regular session.
-That closing price gave it less than a 1 percent gain so far this year.

 Though still a distant third to Verizon Communications and AT&T, T-Mobile has been on the industry’s biggest hot streak.
 The latest results give investors hope that it can continue to pick off customers from rivals with lower prices and improving service.